-Plant Health Solutions, 20 Beauchamp Road, Warwick, CV34 5NU, UK.
-E-mail: s.roberts@planthealth.co.uk
+Horticulture Research International, Wellesbourne, Warwick, CV35 9EF, UK.
+E-mail: steve.roberts@hri.ac.uk

 Summary

 The purpose of seed health testing is to minimise the risk of damaging levels of disease developing in a crop or to minimise the risk of introducing a new disease.
 The level of the pathogen in seeds which gives rise to an unacceptable risk of disease is often referred to as 'Inoculum Threshold', although the term 'Tolerance Standard' is perhaps less misleading and to be preferred.
 The risk of a 'significant' epidemic developing is dependant on the rate of transmission from seed to seedling and the rate of disease increase in the crop (both of which are highly dependant on environmental conditions).
 Transmission of disease from seed to seedling can be described by the 'One-hit' infection model.
 The relationships between seed health assay results, tolerance standards and disease risks are discussed.